ShareKM/KMAP-M/DavisKMAP-C/README.md

-# UC Davis Kinetic Modeling and Analysis Package (DavisKMAP)
+# DavisKMAP C Library

-## Overview of the KMAP Library
+## Overview of the KMAP-C Library

-The DavisKMAP library provides a suite of code for implementing and applying various tracer kinetic models to analyze dynamic positron emission tomography (PET) data.
+The DavisKMAP-C library provides a suite of C/C++ code for implementing and applying various tracer kinetic models as the backbone of the DavisKMAP.
 This library includes C/C++ code and MEX files that facilitate seamless integration with MATLAB, enabling efficient kinetic modeling and analysis in a flexible and user-friendly environment.

 ### Directory Structure